 What Is Turmeric?

-Turmeric is a common spice and a major ingredient in curry powder.
-It is what gives curry powder its bright yellow and orange color.
-This yellow and orange color actually comes from a major component of turmeric known as curcumin.
+Turmeric is also a major ingredient in curry powder and is what gives curry powder its bright yellow-orange color.
+This color comes from an active compound in turmeric known as curcumin.
 Curcumin is also the active compound that most of turmeric’s health benefits and medicinal properties are attributed to.